Finnoy Travel - Travel Stories and Reviews

 Lake Kilpisjärvi

-Lake Kilpisjärvi is at the border of Finland, Sweden and Norway.
+Lake Kilpisjärvi is at the border between Finland, Sweden, and Norway.
 We recommend taking a cruise to the Three-Country Cairn.

 Tromso

 After the full day in Kilpisjärvi, we crossed the border from Finland to Norway.
-There was not any kind of border inspection even though we exited the European Union.
-It took about 2 and a half hours more to reach Tromso.
-Roads on the Norway side were in good condition but they were curvy.
+There was no border inspection even though we exited the European Union.
+It took about two and a half hours more to reach Tromso.
+Roads on the Norway side were in good condition but were curvy.
 Careful driving is needed.

 Finally, we arrived in Tromso in the evening.
 We had booked a room at Comfort Hotel Xpress Tromso in the city centre.
-The hotel is a self-service hotel having only basic services but it is well-located.
+The hotel is a self-service hotel with only essential services but is well-located.
 If the price matches, this hotel is a good choice.

 People climbing to Saana

 In summer, there is always a continuous flow of local and foreign tourists reaching the top of Saana.
-The route is safe but it's wiser to have travel insurance because hurting one's ankle can happen at any time.
+The route is safe, but it's wiser to have travel insurance because an injury to one's ankle can happen at any time.

 RECOMMENDATION